 Tucked up in the hills above Positano is a wonderful, family run, restaurant – with one of the best views in the whole of Italy.
 The food’s pretty fabulous too.

 She was busy cooking but not too busy to ask ‘how hungry are you?’
-If I wasn’t before, I soon became so as I was enveloped by the delicious aromas that wafted from the pots and pans over which she and son Vicenzo weaved their magic.
+If I wasn’t before, I soon became revenous as I was enveloped by the delicious aromas that wafted from the pots and pans over which she and son Vicenzo weaved their magic.

-Best view of Positano
+The best view of Positano

 We can see for miles as the winding coast road wends into the distance.
 Far below us is Positano, its pale yellow, cream and muted-red painted houses clinging to the cliffs while the coast meanders into the distant haze of the afternoon.

 Peppi, who never seems to stop smiling, uncorks a fruity bottle of red from the cellar.
-We’re having a selection of starters, a pasta main course, dessert and a bottle of wine for €25 each.
+We’re having a selection of starters, a pasta main course, dessert and a bottle of wine.
 There’s no set menu as such; whatever is harvested from the organic garden that day is used as ingredients for that day’s feast.
 It’s all part of the charm.